Klimroth/BOVIDS/README.md

 If you are on linux, make sure to have the following packages installed.
 > libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6

 Some parts of BOVIDS (i.e. if you want to use the tools for editing video files) require moviepy.
 As it is fairly likely to create a version clash between opencv, ffmpeg and moviepy, we suggest to create a different environment in that case.
-If not stated explicitely, the scripts provided by BOVIDS shall be run inside this bovids-environment.
+If not stated explicitely, the scripts provided by BOVIDS shall be run inside the bovids-environment.

 >conda create -n "video" python==3.7
 >